apify/apify-docs-v2/sources/academy/expert_scraping_with_apify/solutions/integrating_webhooks.md

 # [](#integrating-webhooks) Integrating webhooks

+**Learn how to integrate webhooks into your actors.
+Webhooks are a super powerful tool, and can be used to do almost anything!**

+---

 In this lesson we'll be writing a new actor and integrating it with our beloved Amazon scraping actor.
 First, we'll navigate to the same directory our **demo-actor** folder lives, and run `apify create filter-actor` _(once again, you can name the actor whatever you want, but for this lesson, we'll be calling the new actor **filter-actor**)_.
 When prompted for which type of boilerplate to start out with, select **Empty**.

 ![Selecting an empty template to start with](./images/select-empty.webp)